JGCRI/gcam-doc/fusion.md

-Ok.
-Well, we need to be able to know that "subsector" is actually a container of data itself and not just some simple data object.
+We also need to be able to know that "subsector" is actually a container of data itself and not just some simple data object.
 Thus these containers are identified by name or year, such as `/subsector[@name='coal']`.
 In fact it might be useful to note that the prices too can be filtered too even though it is not a container, such as `/price[@year=2010]`:

 ```cpp